 Additional Prizing Information:

-This competition will be repeated once more in 2013, for a total of three (3) Prize Winners.
+This is the third of three such competitions in 2013, and there will be a total of three (3) Prize Winners.
 In January 2014, one (1) artist will be selected from amongst the three (3) Ernie Ball Prize winning artists in 2013 to be the Grand Prize Winner.
 The Grand Prize Winner will be awarded:

 The total estimated retail value of the aforementioned prize is up to $10,000 USD.(return to top)